Symphony No. 5 (Mendelssohn): Movements

-First movement
+I. Andante – Allegro con fuoco

 During the slow introduction, Mendelssohn cites the "Dresden Amen" on the strings.
 Mendelssohn's version of the "Dresden Amen" is as follows:

 (The "Dresden Amen" was also adapted by Richard Wagner as the "Grail" leitmotif in his 1882 opera Parsifal or by Anton Bruckner in the finale of his Fifth Symphony and the adagio of the Ninth.)

 The strings are interrupted by battle-cries from the brass section as follows:

 The "Dresden Amen" soon reappears on the strings and the Allegro con fuoco section, which is in sonata form, then begins.
 It opens as follows:

-Second movement
+II.
+Allegro vivace

-The second movement, a B-flat major scherzo, is very different in spirit from the first movement, being much lighter in tone.
+The second movement, a B♭ major scherzo, is very different in spirit from the first movement, being much lighter in tone.

-Third movement
+III.
+Andante

 The third movement, in G minor, is a lyrical piece primarily for the strings.
+The movement begins with a melodic quote from the traditional Jewish or hassidic tune Hevenu Shalom Aleichem ("We brought peace upon you") and is repeated throughout.
 There are references to the "Dresden Amen", and, at the movement's end, to the second theme of the first movement.